CyberGeekPk/IBM-Cybersecurity-Analyst-Notes/course5/module2.md

 Required Subnets: 4
 Hint
 To create 4 subnets, you need to borrow 2 bits from the host portion.
 Adjust the CIDR notation and subnet mask accordingly.

+## Basics of Network Routing
+Layer 2 addresses or MAC addresses are embedded in network interface cards and serve as physical identifiers.
+Layer 3 addresses or IP addresses are used for logical addressing across networks.
+The ARP process ensures that data sent to an IP address reaches the correct device within a local network, and routing tables help determine the best path for data packets.

+## Layer 2 and Layer 3 Addressing
+Network interfaces may be a single chip or a whole network interface card, commonly referred to as NIC.
+MAC spoofing is used to bypass MAC address filtering by setting up on a firewall to protect assets.
+MAC address is 48 bits long or a string of 48, ones and zeros, divided into six octets or six groups of eight bits each.
+Broadcast domains can also be called virtual LANs or VLANs.

+## Address Resolution Protocol
+Address resolution protocol, ARP is pivotal in networking, translating IP addresses to MAC addresses for effective data transmission across devices within the same broadcast domain.
+The ARP table, accessible through commands like ARPA, provides crucial mappings of IP addresses to MAC addresses, aiding and troubleshooting the network management across different operating systems.
+MAC addresses are essential for transmitting data within the same broadcast domain or local network.